Courses

 Gravity beyond General Relativity

-Course 4: Radio Astronomy#
+Course 5: Radio Astronomy#

-Helga Dénes, 5 practicals#
+Helga Dénes, 5 lectures/practicals#

 Lecture 1) Radio astronomy fundamentals#

-Lecture 2) Data processing.
-From raw observations to products.#
+Lecture 2) Data processing - from raw observations to products#

 Lecture 3) Radio sources#

-Lecture 4) Spectral line analysis of 3D radio data with python#
+Lecture 5) Spectral line analysis of 3D radio data with python#

-Course 5: Python for Astrophysics Course Outline:#
+Course 6: Python for Astrophysics#

 Wladimir Banda-Barragán, 5 practicals#